The Language Lab

 -

-Born in Canada, Madeleine Clews completed her Bachelor of Arts (Honours) at the University of Saskatchewan in 1983 where she focused on Old English, Middle English, Old Norse and the History of English under the tutelage of Professor Richard Harris.
+Born in Canada, Dr Madeleine Clews completed her Bachelor of Arts (Honours) at the University of Saskatchewan where she focused on Old English, Middle English, Old Norse and the History of English under the tutelage of Professor Richard Harris.
 She completed a D.Phil. qualifying year at Linacre College Oxford in 1984, mentored by Vigfússon Reader in Norse Antiquities Ursula Dronke, before taking a gap year to travel to Australia.

 -